Heads: A Biography of Psychedelic America: Synopsis

 Heads offers an analysis of American psychedelic counterculture and its effects on mainstream American society.
 Jarnow describes the Grateful Dead and their concerts as a kind of loosely organized infrastructure for American counterculture, detailing how the band and their fans were inextricably linked to LSD distribution from the 1960s through the 1990s.

 In addition to the Grateful Dead's longstanding connection LSD chemist and sound engineer Owsley Stanley, Jarnow describes how Grateful Dead concerts served as a meeting point and social network for high level LSD dealers like Karen Horning and chemists like Sarah Matzer and William Leonard Pickard.
 The book also discusses how the U.S. Drug Enforcement Administration targeted LSD-trafficking Deadheads in the 1980s and 1990s.

 The book also examines the influence of LSD and other psychedelics on diverse fields of American culture, especially technology and Silicon Valley.
-Jarnow describes the psychedelic use of Apple Computers founders Steve Jobs and Steve Wozniak, and how early Internet technology like ARPANET was used for countercultural purposes.
+Jarnow describes the psychedelic use of Apple Computer founders Steve Jobs and Steve Wozniak, and how early Internet technology like ARPANET was used for countercultural purposes.

 Heads also examines how LSD and the Grateful Dead impacted the art world, influencing the New York graffiti clique Rolling Thunder Writers and artist Keith Haring.
 Jarnow reports that Keith Haring's first commercially available work was a T-shirt Haring designed to sell in the parking lot of Grateful Dead shows.

 Heads also offers a history of the Grateful Dead's fans, known as Deadheads.
 The book presents biographic information about the band's archivist Dick Latvala, the network of Grateful Dead tape trading, and the history of concert promoter Johnny Dwork and the Hampshire College Grateful Dead Historical Society.

 In its attempt to cover a range of central narrative within American counterculture and the hippie scene, the book presents histories of the Bread and Puppet Theater, the American jamband Phish, Wetlands Preserve, John Perry Barlow and the Electronic Freedom Foundation, psychedelic pioneer Terence McKenna, and Humbead's Revised Map of the World.